-Help Your Children Develop A Love Of Learning
+Help Your Children Develop a Love of Learning

 It’s important to remember that you want to help your children develop a true love of learning.
 It’s also important to remember that while learning and education are important, they don’t need to happen at school or even in a school like setting.
 There are many ways that children can learn.

-Homeschooling A Preschooler
+Homeschooling a Preschooler

 While my child had been learning quite well through games, experiences, and reading for fun, I began to focus on completing curriculum rather than learning a concept in whatever way was best for her.

 In hindsight, I recognize that pushing my three-year-old to start “school” so young was counter-productive.
 Education from workbooks should be an invitation, not a requirement, for young children.

 Learning should be fun and enjoyable.
 If the lessons you are trying to teach are causing tears for your child and frustration for you, then you need to postpone the lesson or find a better way to help your child learn the concept.

-My Recommendation For Pre-K Children
+Recommendation for Pre-K Children

 There is a tremendous difference between your child learning and doing school.
 Learning is necessary while “doing school” can actually be detrimental to young children.

 I think that if you try to make your four year old sit down at the kitchen table or at a little desk, or what have you, every single day and do specific lessons, that you are going to start killing their innate desire to learn.
 And your goal as a homeschooling parent, one of your goals, is to help your children develop a true love of learning.

 So help your children develop a desire to learn.
-Don’t squash their desire to learn by forcing them to do things that they are simply not developmentally ready for.Jackie Wheeler Wiebe, Host of the HomeSchool ThinkTank Parenting Podcast
+Don’t squash their desire to learn by forcing them to do things that they are simply not developmentally ready for.Jackie, Host of the HomeSchool ThinkTank Parenting Podcast

-You can listen to this episode on iTunes, Spotify, or nearly anywhere that podcasts are played.
+You can listen to this episode on Apple Podcasts, Spotify, or nearly anywhere that podcasts are played.
 Look for episode #109.

-How To Book A Call With Us
+How to Book a Call With Us

-How To Join Our Online Community
+Do You Have More Homeschool Questions?
+Join Our Online Community

-How To Share This Article
+How to Share this Article